Mike Carlin: Appearances within comics

 The backup story "Bernie America, Sentinel of Liberty" in Captain America #289 (Jan.
 1984) features Mike Carlin dressed as The Watcher, introducing the story.

-The Batman Adventures #13, the first DC Comics spinoff of Batman: The Animated Series — features a screwball trio of incompetent super-villains: the Mastermind (a caricature of Mike Carlin), The Perfessor (a caricature of Dennis O'Neil), and Mr. Nice (a caricature of Archie Goodwin), a super-strong but childishly-innocent super-villain.
+The Batman Adventures #13 features a screwball trio of incompetent super-villains: the Mastermind (a caricature of Carlin), The Perfessor (a caricature of Dennis O'Neil), and Mr. Nice (a caricature of Archie Goodwin).

 Superman: The Man of Steel #75 (Jan.
 1998) is a pastiche of Superman's death in Superman vol. 2 #75 (Jan.
 1993), where Mister Mxyzptlk creates a duplicate of Doomsday.
-The confrontation culminates with Mxyzptlk meeting the Supreme Being who turns out to be Mike Carlin, the then-editor of the Superman titles, who promptly brings him back to life.
+The confrontation culminates with Mxyzptlk meeting the Supreme Being, who turns out to be Carlin.